Little Egypt (film): Production

-The film was announced in October 1950.
-Filming started late November 1950.
+The film was announced in October 1950 and filming began in late November.

-De Cordova later said he only enjoyed making the film "a modicum.
-At least the picture got me back in the musical area where I had worked in New York.
+Director Frederick de Cordova later said: "At least the picture got me back in the musical area where I had worked in New York.
 Mark Stevens was an attractive, competent actor and Rhonda Fleming was a very pretty girl.
 We tested a lot of women for that part.
 Whoever played it had to be voluptuous and able to move sexily.
 The picture was kind of a pot boiler but we got paid for it.
 The results weren't terrible although I don't think I heightened Fleming's career or that the picture heightened mine."

+Release

+The film's world premiere was held at the Chicago Theatre in Chicago on August 3, 1951, with stars Mark Stevens and Rhonda Fleming in attendance.
+Chicago television station WBKB aired a live telecast from the theater.

+Reception

+In a contemporary review for The New York Times, critic Oscar Godbout called the film "no great shakes as a dramatic endeavor despite plenty of appealing color" and wrote: "Everything concerned, this is a pretty standard effort, for in it, real entertainment is as sparse as geysers in the Sahara, and only occasionally will patrons be roused from their indifference.
+Miss Fleming is graceful enough, but the suspicion remains that the original edition of Little Egypt, back in 1893, must have been more exciting than her 1951 counterpart."

+Critic Edwin Schallert of the Los Angeles Times wrote: "If anything 'Little Egypt' has too many complications for comfort and none of them is particularly vital.
+The humor that might augment the zest of the proceedings is lacking too much of the time.
+The picture, therefore, strains to get results which, while colorful in their way, fall short of genuine interest.
+Laughs punctuate the action and are good when not forced."